What’s special about The Menninger Clinic?

 What’s the process for checking myself out of the hospital if I should choose to leave before treatment is complete?

 Because our patients are admitted voluntarily, they may request discharge at any time, even if the treatment team doesn’t yet recommend it.
 Adult patients, or in the case of minors their parent or guardian, must request a discharge in writing.
 The request is reviewed by the patient’s psychiatrist, who is responsible for determining if the patient can be discharged safely or if the patient meets legal criteria for continuing hospitalization in order to keep the individual safe.

 What are visiting hours?

-Menninger usually has liberal visiting hours; however, during the pandemic, visitation is limited to one family member.
-This practice may be changed as needed to protect the health of all patients and staff.
+Menninger usually has liberal visiting hours; however, during the pandemic, visitors are not allowed in order to help keep our patients and staff safe.
 Each patient receives a Menninger cell phone and can work with program staff to arrange teleconference visits with immediate family members.

 What should I bring when admitting to a program?